CRNCwork/.github/profile/README.md

 10) Stop weakening the body; remove chairs, avoid most sitting; continuously strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).

-11) Never HATE, either yourself or others.
-Learn to FORGIVE without forgetting lessons learned from unpleasantness.

-12) Practice minimalism.
-Ditch any sort of vulnerability causing worry.
+11) Minimalism is gratitude.
+Ditch all vulnerabilities causing worry.
 Give stuff away; don't be owned by your stuff.

+12) As you go thru each day CONTINUOUS COMPOUND mental discipline; focus on the NOWNESS of improvement discipline.